Qijie-Sun/Stock-Analyzer/README.md

 - RSI: Plotted in a separate chart to show past and current RSI value
 - Trading Signals: Generated based on bollinger bands and plotted on historical price chart
 - Stock Info: Includes metrics such as the EPS, PE Ratio, Revenue, Income, etc
-- News: Lists out news relevant to the stock market

 ## Technical Details
 ### Bollinger Bands